Student Health Service, Department of Health, The Government of the Hong Kong Special Administrative Region

 Conclusion:

 Human interaction and friendship building is a knowledge as well as an art.
 There is no simple formula nor end point to making friends.
 Through personal development and continuous learning, interpersonal relationships become our precious assets.
-What people bring us will then be happiness and pleasure.
-Otherwise, interpersonal relationships can become a burden and bring us trouble and conflicts.
+What people bring us will then be happiness and pleasure, instead of burden, trouble and conflicts.